ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 This will result in the client receiving different values of `x`.

 At this point, it is important to understand that there is a discrepancy between different system implementations about what exactly the read quorum value `R` means in practice.
-Does is refer to:
+Does it refer to:

 * The number of nodes that must respond to a read request, or
 * The number of nodes that must respond to a read request *with the same value*?